ananthakrishnan665/Splunk-Incident-investigation-simulation/README.md

  * `Acunetix` - is the web scanner that the attacker used to perform the scanning attempts (User_agent field).

- * `192.168.250.70` - is the IP address of the server imreallynotbatman.com (check dest_ip field or in logs)
+ * `192.168.250.70` - is the IP address of the server imreallynotbatman.com (check dest_ip field or in logs).
   ![destip](./screenshots/step-9-destip.png)
- * `40.80.148.42` - IP was seen attempting to scan the server
+ * `40.80.148.42` - IP was seen attempting to scan the server.

 This information is important for attackers as well as us while investigating.